Sparkassen-Finanzgruppe: History

-During World War I, the Imperial German government leveraged the network of Sparkassen to place war bonds, marking the beginning of their activity in the securities space.
 In 1934, all savings banks were designated as credit institutions under new banking legislation following the crisis of 1931.
 The savings banks group, designated from 1935 as Wirtschaftsgruppe Sparkassen, again participated in war financing before and during World War II.
-The savings banks in East Germany were nationalized and separated from the rest of the network in 1945, but reintegrated into it in 1990.
+The savings banks in East Germany were nationalized and separated from the rest of the network in 1945, but reintegrated into it after German reunification in 1990.

 Key concepts

 The Sparkassen-Finanzgruppe is highly idiosyncratic, and its description requires understanding of key notions that are unique to its German context.